RemiBou/remibou.github.io/_posts/2018-7-22-CSRF-protection-in-a-ASPNET-Core-Blazor-App-Week-29.md

 ```

 - Middleware doesn't have to implement a specific interface, just declare this method "async Task InvokeAsync(HttpContext context)", don't know why the .Net core team didn't securized it with an interface though
 - I use the built-in IAntiforgery service for generating the value as I have no idea how it's supposed to be built.
-When we are talking about security we have to avoid as much as we can, in-house code.
+When we are talking about security we have to avoid, as much as we can, in-house code.

 Then I register this Middleware in my Configure method on Startup.cs